fallerz-dot/ds_portfolio/README.md

 # ds_portfolio
 ### Welcome
-This is Zoe Faller's data science portfolio
+My name is Zoe Faller and I am a student at Simmons University